• Skip to primary navigation

 • Fold in the flour alternately with milk, starting and end with flour.

-• Finally, add the vanilla essence and mix well.
+• Finally, add the vanilla extract and mix well.

 • Pour cake batter into prepared tins and bake for about 25 to 30 minutes until the center of the cakes spring back when pressed lightly.
 You can also use a toothpick to test if the cake is done.
 The toothpick should come out without any wet batter sticking to it when inserted in the center of the cake.